 - Take the envelope to the post office so that you can request a “Certificate of Mailing”.
 Keep the Certificate of Mailing in a safe place as proof that you sent in your request and that you mailed it on time.
 Do not send your hearing request to DOL by certified or registered mail or with a return receipt request!
 These require a signature and that may delay DOL receiving the request.

-You may also request a DUI DOL Hearing online.
+You may also request a DUI DOL Hearing online by signing up for the DOLs’ free service, License eXpress.
 In order to qualify to request a hearing online, you must:

 - Have a Washington driver’s license